Intellectual Property (IP) Paralegal Salary

 Pay Difference by Location

-For Intellectual Property Paralegals, busy San Diego offers a higher-than-average pay rate, 33 percent above the national average.
-Intellectual Property Paralegals can also look forward to large paychecks in cities like Boston (+27 percent), Washington (+22 percent), San Francisco (+20 percent), and New York (+17 percent).
+For Intellectual Property Paralegals, San Diego provides a pay rate that is 34 percent greater than the national average.
+Intellectual Property Paralegals can also look forward to large paychecks in cities like San Francisco (+27 percent), Boston (+25 percent), Washington (+22 percent), and New York (+18 percent).
 In Minneapolis, salaries are 17 percent below the national average and represent the lowest-paying market.
-Workers in Houston and St. Paul earn salaries that trail the national average for those in this profession (10 percent less and 6 percent less, respectively).
+Not at the bottom but still paying below the median are employers in Houston and Irvine (11 percent lower and 10 percent lower, respectively).

 Related Job Salaries

 Key Stats for Intellectual Property (IP) Paralegal

 Rated 5 out of 5

 based on 78 votes.